childult-programmer/childult-programmer.github.io/_news/announcement_3.md

 related_posts: false
 ---

-📃 A paper on token pruning (LiteLVLM) got accepted to ICML 26.
+🚀 Our paper on token pruning (LiteLVLM) got accepted to ICML 26!